atalaydemiray/atalaydemiray.github.io/_pages/about.md

 ⚕️ I am a second-year PhD student in Health Policy and Management at Yale University.
 As a first-generation college graduate, I advocate for global health equity.
 My research focuses on public health modeling to inform healthcare decisions, striving to improve public health outcomes and promote equity.

 👨🏻‍💻 PhD Student

 🩺 Medical Doctor by Training

 🧮 Economist by Passion

 🌍 Politics Buff in Free Time

 📚 Eternal Student for Smarter Health Policies

 Made in Turkiye 🇹🇷 | Master in the Netherlands 🇳🇱 | Live in the USA 🇺🇸

-## About Me
-⚕️ I am a second-year PhD student in Health Policy and Management at Yale University.
-As a first-generation college graduate, I advocate for global health equity.
-My research focuses on public health modeling to inform healthcare decisions, striving to improve public health outcomes and promote equity.

-👨🏻‍💻 PhD Student 🩺 Medical Doctor by Training 🧮 Economist by Passion 🌍 Politics Buff in Free Time 📚 Eternal Student for Smarter Health Policies

-Made in Turkiye 🇹🇷 Master in the Netherlands 🇳🇱 Live in the USA 🇺🇸

 ## Education & Training